Bikeman868/Ioc.Modules/README.md

     }
 ```
 In this example the package is declaring that
-* This package needs the application to register the interface `ILog` to resolve to the concrete type
+* This package needs the application to register the interface `ILog` so that IoC will resolve it to
-`TraceLog` in its IoC container (the application can also choose to register `ILog` to any other class that
+the concrete type `TraceLog` (the application can also choose to register `ILog` to any other class that
 implements `ILog`).
-* the package depends on the `IExceptionReporter` interface but does not contain an implementation of it
+* This package depends on the `IExceptionReporter` interface but does not contain an implementation of it.
-and therefore the application must provide one.
-This can be provided by installing another package that
+In this case the application must provide a concrete implementation.
+This can be provided by installing
-registers a concrete implemntation, or the application developer can write one.
+another package that registers a concrete implemntation, or the application developer can write one.
+* This package has a concrete implementation of `IApplication` but it can not be constructed by IoC
+because it has special initialization needs.
+In this case a Lambda expression is provided that will
+construct the `Application` class on first usage.

-Note that adding this class to your package does not force applications to use it.
-They can choose to
+Note that adding this `Package` class to your package does not force applications to use it.
+The
-use `Ioc.Modules` to configure their IoC container or they can configure IoC in some other way, or
+application developer can choose to use `Ioc.Modules` to configure their IoC container or they can
-choose not to use IoC at all.
-By adding this class to your package you are providing a very simple and
+configure IoC in some other way, or choose not to use IoC at all.
+By adding this class to your package
-convenient way for the application developer to configure IoC only if they choose to use it.
+you are providing a very simple and convenient way for the application developer to configure IoC only
+if they choose to use it.

+Note that adding `Ioc.Modules` to your package does not drag in dependencies on anything else.
+It is
+very small, lightweight and fully self-contained.

 ## Application developers

-When you use a package in your application that needs IoC setup and it
+When you use a package in your application that needs IoC setup and it has a dependency on `Ioc.Modules`
-has a dependency on this package, then all you need to do is initialize
+then all you need to do to get everything set up is configure one of the packages that registers
-one of the IoC container adapters and you're done.
-For example if you want to use `Ninject` as
-your IoC container, then add the `Ioc.Modules.Ninject` NuGet package to your application and
+IoC with a specific container.
+For example if you want to use `Ninject` as your IoC container, then add
-initialize it as described in its readme file.
+the `Ioc.Modules.Ninject` NuGet package to your application and initialize it as described in its readme file.

 This is what the `Ninject` example would look like if you want to probe all loaded assemblies for packages: